Emergency housing from the council

 If you do have to stay in a B&B, the council must move you somewhere more suitable within 6 weeks.

-B&Bs should not be used for care leavers under the age of 25 except in an emergency.
-If you're 16 or 17, you should not be housed in a B&B even in an emergency.
+The council should not use B&Bs to house care leavers under the age of 25 unless there are no other options.
+If you're 16 or 17, you should not be housed in a B&B.

 If you have pets

-Pets are not usually allowed in emergency housing, especially if it's a B&B or a hostel.
+Pets are not usually allowed in emergency housing, especially a B&B or a hostel.

 The council may have some emergency housing suitable for pet owners so ask about this.
 Tell them how important it is for you to keep your pet.

-Some charities run pet fostering schemes for individuals and families who have to move into emergency housing or refuges because of domestic abuse:
+Some charities run pet fostering schemes for people who have to move into emergency housing or refuges because of domestic abuse:

 The Freedom Project - run by Dogs Trust in many parts of England and Scotland